A numerical study of vortex nucleation in 2D rotating Bose-Einstein condensates: The model and the regimes

 where $D\subset\R^2$ is the bounded physical domain of interest, $\Omega\in\R$ is the rotation speed, $\varepsilon$ and $\delta$ are positive constants, ${\bold x}^\perp=(-y,x)$, $u_1,u_2\in H^1(D,\C)$ are the wave functions related to each component of the condensate.
 Moreover, $W_{\varepsilon,\delta}$ is the confining part of the energy defined as

-where $\rho$ is a function of $r=\sqrt{x^2+y^2}$ to be defined later ($\rho\equiv 1$ in \cite{AftalionSandier2020}), $\delta>0$ measures the stength of the interaction between the two components, $1/\varepsilon^2$ measures the strength of the internal interaction in each component of the condensate.
+where $\rho$ is a function of $r=\sqrt{x^2+y^2}$ to be defined later, $\delta>0$ measures the stength of the interaction between the two components, $1/\varepsilon^2$ measures the strength of the internal interaction in each component of the condensate.
 In this paper, we take $D$ as the disk of radius $R>0$ centered at the origin of $\R^2$.
+Moreover, we consider $\rho\equiv 1$ in $D$, which corresponds to a flat trap, as in \cite{Correggi2007anharmonic,Rougerie2011} (see also \cite{AftalionSandier2020}).